openxc/openxc-message-format/README.md

     handle 64-bit integers, which is why we are not using a numerical data type.

 **value** - (optional) if the response had a payload, this may be the
-    payload interpreted as an integer and transformed with a factor and offset provided with the request.
+    payload interpreted as an integer.

 The response to a simple PID request would look like this: